-- 140. Defendant was required to place prominently on the Products' front labels a notice sufficient to allow consumers to understand that the Products contain artificial flavorings and that they contain either no fruit juice whatsoever or only token amounts. - 141.
-Defendant failed to disclose in their labels not only that the Products contain artificial flavoring but also that some of the Products contain no fruit juice whatsoever and no Product contains any more than a token amount. - 142.
-FDA regulations further require that a food or beverage product label inform the consumer when any ingredient promised by the name or labeling of the product is absent. - 143.
-The federal guidance gives as an example that a product labeled "Strawberry Shortcake" that includes no actual strawberries must inform consumers on the label that the product "Contains no strawberries." - 144.
-Those Products that contain no actual fruit juice or only de minimis amounts but are named for and show pictures on the labels of multiple fruits or berries must inform the consumer they contain no actual fruits or berries or juice thereof. - 145.
-"V8 Splash Berry Blend" contains no berries or the juice of any berries. - 146.
-The Products that contain no actual fruit juice are required to further inform the consumer that they "contain 0% berry juice" or "contain 0% fruit juice" or "contain less than 1% kiwi juice". - 147.
-Defendant is a sophisticated manufacturer, marketer, and distributor of foods and beverages and is well aware of federal and state food labeling laws and regulations. - 148.
-Defendant chose not to comply with federal and state labeling laws.

-- 149. Defendant knew or should have known that the Products are mislabeled and misbranded. - 150.
-Defendant willfully and affirmatively conceals from consumers the fact that the Products are artificially flavored and contain little or no actual fruit juice.

-5. The Products also violate federal and state food-fortification policy and laws
+- 142. Defendant was required to place prominently on the Products' front labels a notice sufficient to allow consumers to understand that the Products contain artificial flavorings and that they contain either no fruit juice whatsoever or only token amounts. - 143.
+Defendant failed to disclose in their labels not only that the Products contain artificial flavoring but also that some of the Products contain no fruit juice whatsoever and no Product contains any more than a token amount. - 144.
+FDA regulations further require that a food or beverage product label inform the consumer when any ingredient promised by the name or labeling of the product is absent. - 145.
+The federal guidance gives as an example that a product labeled "Strawberry Shortcake" that includes no actual strawberries must inform consumers on the label that the product "Contains no strawberries." - 146.
+Those Products that contain no actual fruit juice or only de minimis amounts but are named for and show pictures on the labels of multiple fruits or berries must inform the consumer they contain no actual fruits or berries or juice thereof. - 147.
+"V8 Splash Berry Blend" contains no berries or the juice of any berries. - 148.
+The Products that contain no actual fruit juice are required to further inform the consumer that they "contain 0% berry juice" or "contain 0% fruit juice" or "contain less than 1% kiwi juice". - 149.
+Defendant is a sophisticated manufacturer, marketer, and distributor of foods and beverages and is well aware of federal and state food labeling laws and regulations. - 150.
+Defendant chose not to comply with federal and state labeling laws. - 151.
+Defendant knew or should have known that the Products are mislabeled and misbranded. - 152.
+Defendant willfully and affirmatively conceals from consumers the fact that the Products are artificially flavored and contain little or no actual fruit juice. - 5.
+The Products also violate federal and state food-fortification policy and laws

-- 151. The Products further violate federal and state food-fortification labeling policy and are misleadingly advertised as a source of antioxidant vitamins. - 152.
-US FDA fortification policy states that random addition of vitamins to food and beverage products is improper.7 - 153.
-Such addition, and in particular the advertising or labeling of such nutrient additions, is inherently misleading as it creates the impression that the advertised junk food is a healthy choice. - 154.
-That is exactly the consumer misimpression that Defendant attempts to create here. - 155.
-The Product labels announce on the front of the packages in boldest font that they contain "ANTIOXIDANT VITAMINS". - 156.
-Real fruit and fruit juice would indeed contain significant amounts of such vitamins as well as other essential nutrients important for the metabolism of those vitamins. - 157.
+- 153. The Products further violate federal and state food-fortification labeling policy and are misleadingly advertised as a source of antioxidant vitamins. - 154.
+US FDA fortification policy states that random addition of vitamins to food and beverage products is improper.7 - 155.
+Such addition, and in particular the advertising or labeling of such nutrient additions, is inherently misleading as it creates the impression that the advertised junk food is a healthy choice. - 156.
+That is exactly the consumer misimpression that Defendant attempts to create here. - 157.
+The Product labels announce on the front of the packages in boldest font that they contain "ANTIOXIDANT VITAMINS". - 158.
+Real fruit and fruit juice would indeed contain significant amounts of such vitamins as well as other essential nutrients important for the metabolism of those vitamins. - 159.
 Instead of the significant amounts of naturally-occurring vitamins and minerals that would accompany real fruit and fruit juice, a minimal amount of a few synthetic vitamins are "sprinkled in" to the Products in manufacturing.
-The Products do not contain anything approaching the normal amount of naturally-occurring vitamins, minerals, antioxidants, enzymes, or fiber that would be expected if they actually contained anything other than negligible amounts of real fruit juice.
+The Products do not contain anything approaching the normal amount of naturally-occurring vitamins, minerals, antioxidants, enzymes, or fiber that would be expected if they actually contained anything other than negligible amounts of real fruit juice. - 160.
+The Products instead contain large amounts of added sugar as well as artificial sweetener; the added sugar, in fact, robs the body of such essential nutrients. - 161.
+Excess sugar consumption depletes vitamins and minerals, including those necessary for beneficial antioxidant health effects.
+Excess sugar consumption prevents antioxidant vitamins and minerals from working effectively in the body.